sany2k8/wikis/Step-by-Step Guide to Use Docker Volumes for Persistent Storage.md

   postgres
 ```

-- The data remains intact and accessible in the new container[^2].
+- The data remains intact and accessible in the new container.

 ---